aerospike-community/aerospike-zabbix/Readme.md

 To monitor a specific general statistic:
 `aerospike_discovery.py -h YOUR_ASD_HOST -s SERVICE_NAME`

-To monitor a specific statistic in a namepsace:
+To monitor a specific statistic in a namespace:
 `aerospike_discovery.py -h YOUR_ASD_HOST -s SERVICE_NAME -n YOUR_NAMESPACE`